insideout10/wordlift-plugin/src/readme.txt

 WordLift currently supports the following languages: English, 中文 (Chinese), Español (Spanish), Русский (Russian), Português (Portuguese), Deutsch (German), Italiano (Italian), Nederlands (Dutch), Svenska (Swedish) and Dansk (Danish).

-The Plug-in is powered by [RedLink](http://redlink.co): Europe's *open source* largest platform for semantic enrichment and search.
+The Plugin is powered by [RedLink](http://redlink.co): Europe's *open source* largest platform for semantic enrichment and search.

 == Installation ==

 1. Upload `wordlift.zip` to the `/wp-content/plugins/` directory
 2. Extract the files in the wordlift subfolder
-3. Activate the plug-in using a [WordLift key](http://docs.wordlift.it/en/latest/key-concepts.html#wordlift-key).
+3. Activate the plugin using a [WordLift key](http://docs.wordlift.it/en/latest/key-concepts.html#wordlift-key).
 You might receive this key from us or from an automatic email system.
 Once you have received the key go to the WordPress administration menu, click on Plugins / Installed Plugins.
 Then click on Settings on the WordLift plugin and add the key there.

 **Subscribing to the service from the WordLift website is NOT yet available.**